egorpol/Electroacoustic-LLM-Analysis/README.md

 conda create -n gfm_eallm python=3.11
 ```

-Once the environment is created and activated, install the required packages using:
+Once the environment is created and activated, install the required packages after cloning the repository using:

 ```bash
 pip install -r requirements.txt